MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

     | X-Large | Min: 3, Max: 200 | Min: 1, Max: 4 |
     | XX-Large | Min: 3, Max: 200 | Min: 1, Max: 2 |

-*  **Adjustable node sizes**: In Azure Synapse Spark you can go up to 200 nodes.
+*  **Adjustable node sizes**: In Azure Synapse Spark, you can go up to 200 nodes.
 In Fabric, the number of nodes you can have in your custom Spark pool depends on your node size and Fabric capacity.
 Capacity is a measure of how much computing power you can use in Azure.
 One way to think of it is that two Spark vcores (a unit of computing power for Spark) equals one capacity unit.
 For example, a Fabric Capacity SKU F64 has 64 capacity units, which is equivalent to 128 Spark VCores.
 So, if you choose a small node size, you can have up to 32 nodes in your pool (128/4 = 32).
 Then, *the total of vcores in the capacity/vcores per node size = total number of nodes available*.
 Learn more about [Spark compute](spark-compute.md).

 * **Node size family**: Fabric Spark pools only support [Memory Optimized node size family](spark-compute.md) for now.
 If you're using GPU-accelerated SKU Spark pool in Azure Synapse, they aren't available in Fabric.

-* **Node size**: xxlarge node size comes with 432GB of memory in Azure Synapse, while the same node size has 512GB in Fabric including 64 vcores.
+* **Node size**: xxlarge node size comes with 432 GB of memory in Azure Synapse, while the same node size has 512 GB in Fabric including 64 vcores.
 The rest of the node sizes (small through xlarge) have the same vcores and memory in both [Azure Synapse](/azure/synapse-analytics/spark/apache-spark-pool-configurations) and [Fabric](spark-compute.md).

 * **Automatic pausing**: if enabled in Azure Synapse Spark, the Apache Spark pool will automatically pause after a specified amount of idle time.
 This setting is configurable in Azure Synapse (minimum 5 minutes), but custom pools have [a noncustomizable default autopause duration of 2 minutes](create-custom-spark-pools.md) in Fabric after the session expires.
 The default session expiration is set to 20 minutes in Fabric.